rockbruno/SwiftInfo/README.md

 ```

 **If you end up creating a custom provider, consider submitting it here as a pull request to have it added as a default one!**

-## Output

-After successfully extracting data, SwiftInfo will add/update a json file in the `{Infofile path}/SwiftInfo-output` folder.
-It's important to commit this file after the running the tool as this is what SwiftInfo uses to compare new pieces of information.

-Although for now you can't do anything with the output besides sending it to Slack, we'll develop tools in the future that allow you to convert this JSON to graphs inside a HTML page.

 ## Installation